MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Introduction

+With the emergence of such platforms, enabling multi-tenancy, i.e., multi-DNN mappings on the an accelerator/ platform, is a natural use-case.
+Data center workloads often run three categories of inference tasks: vision, language and recommendation, and in each task it involves variants of related DNN models~\cite{park2018deep, anderson2021first}.
+In this work, we target all three use cases and focus on batched-job tasks (jobs launched in bulk without latency constraint but with high-throughput need~\cite{park2018deep, anderson2021first,richins2020missing}), e.g., Google photo auto-editing, image tagging, video processing, and voice processing.

+There have been a few recent works looking into the problem of mapping multi-DNN workloads on multiple accelerator cores.
+PREMA~\cite{prema} develops a mapper for multi-tenant language tasks, however targeting single-core accelerator.
+AI-MT~\cite{aimt} successfully designs a mapper for homogeneous multi-core accelerators and shows performance improvement over vision and language tasks.
+Herald~\cite{herald} targets heterogeneous multi-core accelerators and systematically analyzes the benefit of heterogeneity in dataflows across the accelerator cores for AR/VR workloads (vision tasks).
+These works demonstrate the impact of a mapping (of DNNs) for the new multi-tenant multi-core accelerators, which is of rising interest, as shown in \autoref{table:highlevel_comparison}.
+However, all these approaches rely on manually-designed heuristics.
+This limits their scalability to diverse accelerator back-ends and emerging workloads.
+In this work, we develop an automatic mapping search process which includes two specific contributions (i) an optimization framework and (ii) a novel optimization algorithm.

-In this work, we propose a multi-tenant DNN scheduler called (G-SHARP\footnote{Genetic algorithm-based Scheduler for Heterogeneous Accelerator Platforms} or G\#) for multi-module accelerators housing multiple homogeneous or heterogeneous sub-accelerators, as shown in \autoref{fig:system}.
-We break the multi-tenant schedule into two components: \textit{sub-accelerator selection} and \textit{job prioritization}.
-Sub-accelerator selection is where we assign each job an accelerator to execute; job prioritization is where we order the jobs that are assigned to an sub-accelerator.
+We propose an optimization framework called Multi-workload Multi-accelerator Mapping Explorer (\framework).
+In the framework, (i) we develop an efficient encoding scheme to encode the search space of the mapping; (2) we develop several modules to enable the found mapping to effectively orchestrate the data movement across sub-accelerator cores; (3) we enable several commonly used black-box optimization algorithms and two reinforcement learning methods to be leveraged as the underlying optimization methods.
+In \framework, we break the multi-tenant mapping problem into two components: \textit{sub-accelerator selection} and \textit{job prioritization}.
+Sub-accelerator selection is where we assign each job a sub-accelerator to execute; job prioritization is where we order the jobs that are assigned to an sub-accelerator.
 Each component creates an immense design space by itself.
-The full design space is the combinatorial probability of both, which becomes as large as O($10^{157}$) (discussed in \autoref{sec:problem_statement}).
-The constraint in this optimization problem is the memory and interconnect bandwidth shared across the sub-accelerators.
-Given a multi-tenant schedule, each sub-accelerator then schedules the job assigned to it via its own internal scheduler (which is the problem of mapping a DNN layer on a single PE array for which several solutions exist~\cite{eyeriss_isca,timeloop}).
+The full design space is the combinatorial probability of both, which becomes as large as O(1e81) (\autoref{sec:search_space}).
+It also motivates us to design an sample-efficient optimization algorithm.

+We propose a custom genetic algorithm-based optimization method for this mapping problem, termed Multi-Accelerator Genetic Mapping Algorithm (\alg)\footnote{This work is available at https://github.com/maestro-project/magma.}.
+We design custom genetic operators in \alg, which allows it to structurally explore the design space and largely increase its sample efficiency.

+Compared to prior work on multi-tenant DNN mapping~\cite{aimt, prema, herald}, this work expands the scope of the problem-space in the following ways: